Rain Ends Tonight. Mix Well Inland. Sun Returns Monday…

 Saturday:

-Partly sunny.
-Highs in the mid to upper 60s.
+Mostly cloudy with a chance of snow showers.
+Highs in the mid to upper 30s.

 Keep it here for a no nonsense, no hype forecast.